tasosbit/puya-ts-superbox/projects/superbox/README.md

 ### Generate Smart Contract

-By default the template creates a single `HelloWorld` contract under sueprbox folder in the `smart_contracts` directory.
+By default the template creates a single `HelloWorld` contract under superbox folder in the `smart_contracts` directory.
 To add a new contract:

 1. From the root of the project (`../`) execute `algokit generate smart-contract`.
 This will create a new starter smart contract and deployment configuration file under `{your_contract_name}` subfolder in the `smart_contracts` directory.
 2. Each contract potentially has different creation parameters and deployment steps.
 Hence, you need to define your deployment logic in `deploy-config.ts` file.